MaibornWolff/database-performance-comparison/README.md

 Using the test setup from this repository we ran tests against PostgreSQL, CockroachDB, YugabyteDB and ArangoDB with (aside from PostgreSQL) 1, 3 and 5 nodes and up to 16 parallel workers that insert data (more concurrent workers might speed up the process even more but we didn't test that as this test was only to establish a baseline).
 All tests were done on a k3s cluster consisting of 3 m5.2xlarge EC2 instances on AWS.
 In the text below all mentions of node refer to database nodes (pods) and not VMs or kubernetes nodes.

-### Best result per database

-* PostgreSQL: 12500 inserts/s with 16 workers
-* CockroachDB: 4500 inserts/s with 16 workers on a 5 node cluster with a replication factor of 3 and a varchar primary key
-* YugabyteDB: 4200 inserts/s with 16 workers on a 5 node cluster with a replication factor of 3 and a varchar primary key
-* ArangoDB: 7000 inserts/s with 16 workers on a single node instance without sync.
-The best result for multi node cluster is 4500 inserts/s on a 3 node cluster with replication factor 3 and without sync

 ### Some observations

 * The design of the primary key can have a huge impact on performance.
 For YugabyteDB speed drops to about one third when using a `SERIAL` primary key regardless of single or multi node linstances.
 This indicates that the implementation of that algorithm suffers from the multi node synchronization and has no shortcut for single node clusters.
 CockroachDB shows a speed drop of about 10% so it is measureable but not as extreme.
 PostgreSQL has no measureable change.
 The same is true for ArangoDB